KvanSteijn/unifi-usg-kpn/README.md

 2. Have a Ubiquity Unifi Controller running.
 4. Configure you're internal LAN setup (IP range(s) / DHCP / AP's / etc.).
 5. Connect the USG WAN port (eth0) to the FTTP NTU of KPN.
-6. Connect the USG LAN1 port (eth1) to the Managed Switch
+6. Connect the USG LAN1 port (eth1) to the Managed Switch.
-7. Connect the USG LAN2/WAN2 port (eth3) to the Managed Switch

 ## Steps